SIP vs Recurring Deposit: Returns, Tax & Which is Better in 2026?

 Tenure

-Tax implications
+Tax

-Interest taxed as per income slab
+Interest taxed as income each year.

 The comparison clearly lays out the differences between RDs and SIPs.
 They are tailored for different kinds of investors with their own purpose.
 SIPs are high-risk-high-reward investments, where RDs come with lower risk and offer lower but guaranteed returns.
 Now that we have seen SIP vs Recurring Deposit let’s study the two schemes individually.